-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X100S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T, while the X Typ 113 does not have a direct successor.
+Both the X100S and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X100S was replaced by the Fujifilm X100T, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Leica X Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100S and the Leica X Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.